damien-dupre/dcu-r-tutorials/slides/slide_01_02.md

 Another point of confusion with many new R users is the idea of an R package.
 R packages extend the functionality of R by providing additional functions, data, and documentation.
 They are written by a worldwide community of R users and can be downloaded for free from the internet.

-A good analogy for **R packages are like apps you can download onto a mobile phone**.
+A good analogy for **R packages is that they are like apps you can download onto a mobile phone**.

 ---